GeekGuy-29/SIC-AI/README.md

 # SIC-AI
-Course material of Samsung's campus innovation program
+Course material of Samsung's CIP (Campus Innovation Program) Folders Contain the course material of the AI (Artificial Intelligence) Program